SofianR2/mybots/README.md

 ## Fitness and Morphospace
-*Note: I spoke with Sam regarding confusion on Assignment 8 which caused a misimplementation and was told this new implementation was acceptable for this project.*

 Fitness Function: The fitness function simply has the robot move in the x direction.

 Morphospace: This body creates shapes by extending in either the x, y, or z direction from any previous links, allowing for many possible shapes and sizes.
 While the fitness function mostly allows for shimmying/hopping forward, it sometimes bounces when the figure is generated with legs/arms.